Non-SLU Approved Study Abroad Programs

 Students participating in Non-SLU Approved Study Abroad programs are requested to log in to their Billikens Abroad account to register their travel, complete the disciplinary record authorization, complete a Petition for Leave of Absence to Participate in a Non-SLU Approved Study Abroad Program, and provide emergency contact information.

 PRE-APPROVALS TO PARTICIPATE IN A NON-SLU APPROVED STUDY ABROAD PROGRAM

 To maintain matriculation at Saint Louis University while attending a non-SLU approved study abroad program and to transfer course work to Saint Louis University a student must do the following:

-And then complete either:
+And then semester students complete either:

 (1) a Petition for Leave of Absence (Registrar Form #4) or